 10 Things You Should Understand About River Trips

 Everyone needs to go on a river trip at least once in their lifetime.
 And we’re not just talking a quick day trip either.
 Nope, for unplugged adventure at its best, you need to take it to the next level and experience the magic of a multi-day rafting trip.
-But, before you snap on your life jacket, hop on a raft and disappear into the wilderness for a few days, here are a few things you should understand…
+But, before you snap on your life jacket, hop on a raft and disappear into the wilderness for a few days, there are a few things you should know…

 1) You might fall out of the boat.